Didcot Railway Centre: Museum and railway centre

 Today the GWS have developed the site, which still retains many of the original GWR buildings and features, as both a working steam locomotive and railway museum, engineering maintenance centre, and railway line offering short rides to visitors.

 Access via Didcot Parkway station brings the visitor into the southern end of the site, at the start of the ramp coal wagons would take up to the coaling stage.
 Beyond this is the original 1932 four-road engine shed, and beyond this the original repair shed and 1988 constructed locomotive works, both of which have restricted access due to safety concerns.
-Beyond this lies a Ransomes & Rapier 70 ft turntable and pit, originally built for the Southern Railway and installed at Southampton Docks.
+Beyond this lies a Ransomes & Rapier 70 ft turntable, originally built for the Southern Railway at Southampton Docks, installed in the original pit.

 The centre regularly holds events such as steam and diesel railcar days.
-Members of the Great Western Society are active in the preservation of locomotives and rolling stock.
-Certain 'new-build' projects to create locomotives that did not escape wholesale scrapping are also undertaken at Didcot, such as the completed Firefly locomotive, a 'Saint' class (using a 'Hall' class chassis and boiler) and a 'County' class locomotive (using a 'Hall' class chassis and an LMS '8F' class boiler).
+Members of the Great Western Society have been active in the preservation of locomotives and rolling stock.
+Certain 'new-build' projects to create locomotives that did not escape wholesale scrapping have also been undertaken at Didcot, such as the completed Firefly locomotive, a 'Saint' class (using a 'Hall' class chassis and boiler) and a 'County' class locomotive (using a 'Hall' class chassis and an LMS '8F' class boiler).

+There is a small relics museum and archive on site, operated by the Great Western Trust.

-The Railway Centre is used a period film set and has featured in works including Anna Karenina, Sherlock Holmes: A Game of Shadows, and The Elephant Man.
+The Railway Centre has been used as a period film set and has featured in productions including Anna Karenina, Sherlock Holmes: A Game of Shadows, and The Elephant Man.